Overview

 Who this treatment helps

-Trigger point injections may be considered for people with:
+Trigger point injection for mid back pain may be considered for people with:

 - Muscular tension following injury or strain